 We provide our ground transportation services to our clients through a combination of owner-operator and employee drivers.
 In more remote locations, we complement our services with partnerships or alliances with other carriers.
 Across our coast-to-coast distribution network, we offer management of various temperature ranges, including ambient ground (15°C to 25°C), air (5°C to 25°C), cold chain (2°C to 8°C), ultra-cold (-70°C) and heat (above 0°C).
 In addition, we offer non-temperature controlled services.
-For our temperature-controlled solutions, we monitor and manage temperature environment for the duration of a shipment.
-We process shipments across Canada through our 22 branches as well as the six third-party owned cross-docks that we operate from.
+For our temperature-controlled solutions, we monitor and manage temperature conditions throughout the shipping process, as well as provide our clients with documented proof of the temperature environment for the duration of a shipment.
+We process shipments across Canada through our 23 branches as well as the seven third-party owned cross-docks that we operate from.
 By offering our clients both courier and LTL services, as well as temperature and non-temperature managed options, we are able to provide a single source solution for our clients, reducing the number of carriers delivering into a consignee's facilities and increasing efficiencies.